Capella87/traffic-light-crossroads/README.md

 * Pedestrian Traffic Lights: Has red and green light.
 No dedicated traffic light for bicycles

 ## Requirements
-To open this circuit file, [Logisim](http://www.cburch.com/logisim)—an open-source logic circuit simulator—is required.
+To open this circuit file, [Logisim](http://www.cburch.com/logisim)—an open-source logical circuit simulator—is required.
 Also, that program requires Java Runtime Environment(JRE) to execute.
 To meet this condition, you **MUST** download [JRE](https://java.com/en) (Free) provided by Oracle or [Java SE](https://www.oracle.com/java/technologies/javase-downloads.html) (requires paid subscription from 2019) from Oracle or any other OpenJDK distributors such as [Zulu](https://www.azul.com/downloads) and [AdoptOpenJDK](https://adoptopenjdk.net).
 The simplest method is downloading JRE from Oracle.
 This way does not require extra works to run.